Augustin Ravoux: Biography

 Although recruited to act as a missionary to the Dakota, Ravoux began his career in the Americas at St. Gabriel's Parish in Prairie du Chien, Wisconsin, serving as its first regular pastor.
 It was at St. Gabriel's where Ravoux baptized his first Native American, in March 1840.
 He left Prairie du Chien to serve as a missionary in the Minnesota Territory in September 1841.

 Upon arrival in the Minnesota Territory, Ravoux spent a few days with Galtier in Mendota before then setting out on his travels.
 He reached Traverse des Sioux after four days where he began his study of the Dakota language with Louis Provencal, a Frenchman who had been trading in the area for forty-five years.
 After a brief stop at Little Rock, Ravoux traveled to Lac qui Parle in January 1842.
 Early that spring, he returned to Mendota for the summer.Jean-Baptiste Faribault, a prolific and influential French Canadian trader with an established trading post in Little Prairie (present day Chaska), was an ardent proselytizer and invited Ravoux to his post to continue his linguistic studies.

 In 1843, Ravoux journeyed to Dubuque for encouragement from Loras and then to Prairie du Chien for a few months.
 There he authored the Wakantanka ti ki Chanku (The Path to the House of God), a prayer book intended to explore the beautiful vocal abilities of the Dakota.
-The book was printed on a printing press belonging to Crétin, and translated from the French to Dakota by Alexander Faribault and his brother Oliver and David.
+The book was printed on a printing press belonging to Crétin, and translated from the French to Dakota by Alexander Faribault (son of Jean-Baptiste Faribault) and his brother Oliver and David.